automata-devops-io/go-repo-man/README copy.md

 # go-repo-man
 ***A settings manager for GitHub repositories***

-**Note**:  The code in this repository shows one of many ways to manage your repo security.
+**Note**:  The code in this repository show one of many ways to manage your repo security.
 It is not intended to be used outside of a development environment.
 Do so at your own risk.

 ## Table of contents